Architecture post COVID-19: the Profession, the Firms, and the Individuals

 Related ArticleTen Thoughts on the Future of Practice

 While we cannot foresee the future, we can create logical analogies that are based on the current situation and our first responses.
 Architects around the world have put their knowledge to use in the fight against the coronavirus and have created innovative solutions that might stick around for a while.
 Some are designing facilities, while others are rethinking the city.
-In the following, we will elaborate on how the profession can evolve, on the focus of future projects, and on our adaptable cities.
+In the following section, we will elaborate on how the profession can evolve, on the focus of future projects, and on our adaptable cities.

 Interdisciplinary approaches: One thing that the pandemic has taught us is that architecture cannot save the world, at least not on its own.
 As the industry resumes, our take on the built environment will become different.
 In fact, interdisciplinary approaches are already building up, bringing new expertise and views to the practice, to address more efficiently these urgent global issues.
 The collaborative take on “shared” world-wide challenges, will integrate notions of public and personal health, mobility and transportation, environmental psychology, biophilia, and even agriculture, to name a few.